Skip to main content

 COVID-OUT Trial

-The COVID-OUT trial was a Phase 3, double-blind, placebo-controlled 2 x 3 factorial trial that evaluated the effectiveness of metformin, ivermectin, and fluvoxamine in patients with COVID-19.9 Patients were randomized to receive metformin or placebo in 1 factor, and ivermectin, fluvoxamine, or placebo in the other factor.
+The COVID-OUT trial was a Phase 3, double-blind, placebo-controlled 2 x 3 factorial trial that evaluated the effectiveness of metformin, ivermectin, or fluvoxamine in patients with COVID-19.9 Patients were randomized to receive metformin or placebo in 1 factor and ivermectin, fluvoxamine, or placebo in the other factor.
 The study enrolled nonhospitalized adults within 3 days of a confirmed diagnosis of COVID-19 and ≤7 days from symptom onset.
 Patients were aged 30 to 85 years and overweight.
-Those with stage 4 or 5 chronic kidney disease or an estimated glomerular filtration rate (eGFR) of <45 mL/min/1.73 m2 were excluded.
-The metformin arm included those assigned to receive immediate-release oral (PO) metformin (titrated over several days to a final daily dose of 1,500 mg) alone or in combination with ivermectin (390–470 µg/kg PO per day for 3 days) or fluvoxamine (50 mg PO twice daily for 14 days).
+Those with stage 4 or 5 chronic kidney disease or an estimated glomerular filtration rate of <45 mL/min/1.73 m2 were excluded.
+The metformin arm included those assigned to receive immediate-release oral metformin (titrated over several days to a final daily dose of 1,500 mg) alone or in combination with ivermectin or fluvoxamine.
 The control arm included those who received placebo with or without ivermectin or fluvoxamine.

-The primary endpoint was a composite of development of hypoxemia (defined as oxygen saturation ≤93%, as measured by a home pulse oximeter), emergency department (ED) visit, hospitalization, or death by Day 14.
-While this study was being conducted, the Food and Drug Administration (FDA) raised concerns about the accuracy of home pulse oximeters.
-Approximately 50% of the participants enrolled in this study had received a primary COVID-19 vaccine series.
+The primary endpoint was a composite of development of hypoxemia (defined as oxygen saturation ≤93%, as measured by a home pulse oximeter), emergency department visit, hospitalization, or death by Day 14.
+While this study was underway, the Food and Drug Administration raised concerns about the accuracy of home pulse oximeters.
+Approximately 50% of the patients received a primary COVID-19 vaccine series.
 The analyses showed no benefit for any of the 3 investigational agents in preventing the primary endpoint.
 In addition, the use of these agents did not lower the severity of COVID-19 symptoms over 14 days.
-A prespecified secondary analysis determined that over 14 days of follow-up, those who received metformin had a lower risk of an ED visit, hospitalization, or death than those who did not receive metformin (adjusted OR 0.58; 95% CI, 0.35–0.94).
+A prespecified secondary analysis determined that, over 14 days of follow-up, those who received metformin had a lower risk of an emergency department visit, hospitalization, or death than those who did not receive metformin (adjusted OR 0.58; 95% CI, 0.35–0.94).
 A key secondary endpoint in the analysis was a composite of hospitalization or death by Day 28.
 Eight of 596 patients (1.3%) who received metformin met this endpoint compared with 19 of 601 patients (3.2%) who did not receive metformin.

 A secondary endpoint in the COVID-OUT trial assessed the impact of metformin on the development of long COVID.
 Since there is no standardized definition for long COVID, the endpoint was based on whether the patient had been given this diagnosis by a health care provider during the 10 months of follow-up.
-The study reported lower rates of long COVID-19 in the metformin arm than in the control arm.10 However, providing treatment options for long COVID is beyond the scope of the Guidelines.
+The study reported lower rates of long COVID in the metformin arm than in the control arm.10

 References